Plumsail/documents-docs/source/user-guide/processes/examples/create-teachable-certificate.rst

 **Mode**.
 It's *Testing* by default, which means runs of this process are free of charge for you, but the resulting documents will have a Plumsail watermark.
 To remove it, switch mode to *Active*.

 **Output filename**.
 To personalize it, use tokens from the template.
 They will work the same way as for the template.
 For example, we have :code:`{{name}}` token.
 The real student name will replace this token, and we'll get the file "Joe Doe certificate".
-It will change dynamically according to specified data.
+It will change dynamically according to the data from Teachable.

 **Output type**.
 The default is the same as the template's format.
 It's possible to select PDF.